obsidian-community/obsidian-community-lib/README.md

 > **Disclaimer**: By contributing to this repository, you grant the maintainer an irrevocable license to use the contribution under the license specified in the `LICENSE` file found in the root of this repository.
 > The maintainer of this project can choose to change the license, or transfer maintainer status at any time.
-> The contributor does not infringe any copyright in their contribution.
+> Every contributor must not infringe any copyright in their contribution.

 This library is very much made for everyone to use and contribute to.
 If you would like to add a function or edit existing functions, please submit a pull request with your changes.